acloudmovingby/ESL-app-research/README.md

 I had been teaching ESL for ~8 years up to this point, especially with adults.
 Many users were contacts within immmigrant communities or abroad.
 - Most were Brazilian or Thai
 - Language used in interviews was English or Thai.
-- Most interviewees were moderately fluent in English already.
+- Most interviewees were quite fluent in English, but still showed some persistent language errors as most adult language learners do.

 ## Why
 - I had taught ESL for a long time and also learned languages as an adult, however in 2020 I became motivated to make an app to teach ESL because: